Stochastic Gradients under Nuisances: Stochastic Gradient Optimization

-\myparagraph{Interleaving Target and Nuisance Estimation} The results seen thus far have considered the estimate $\hg$ to be a fixed element of $\calG$, and included terms that depend on the discrepancy $\norm{\hg - g_0}_\calG$.
+\myparagraph{Interleaving Target and Nuisance Estimation} The results seen thus far have considered for simplicity the estimate $\hg$ to be a fixed element of $\calG$, and included terms that depend on the discrepancy $\norm{\hg - g_0}_\calG$.
 Part of the convenience of these results is that if $\hg \equiv \hg\pow{m}$ is the result of a learning procedure with $m$ independent data points, then statistical bounds on $\norm{\hg\pow{m} - g_0}_\calG$ (either in expectation or high probability, depending on the situation) can be plugged in to quantify the bias.
-While the results naturally account for batch learning procedures, they are also amenable to analyzing staggered procedures in which two data sources are queried to estimate $\theta_\star$ and $g_0$, respectively.
-To our knowledge, this is the first theoretical analysis of such an orthogonal statistical learning problem.
+While the results naturally account for full batch learning procedures, they are also amenable to analyzing staggered procedures in which two data sources are queried to estimate $\theta_\star$ and $g_0$, respectively.
+To our knowledge, this is the first theoretical analysis of such an orthogonal stochastic learning method.